TGAC/grassroots-core/shared/parameters/readme.md

 ## Parameter Groups

 Often it makes sense to group certain parameters together when they are presented to a user *e.g.* input parameters, output parameters, *etc.* and this can be done easily in the Grassroots API by using a ParameterGroup.
 Each ParameterGroup stores a list of the Parameters it will display and, likewise, each Parameter stores a pointer to its ParameterGroup in its ```pa_group_p``` member variable.
-If this is ```NULL``` for a Parameter then it means that this Parameter is not part of a ParameterGroup
+If this is ```NULL``` for a Parameter then it means that this Parameter is not part of a ParameterGroup.

+As well as being for layout purposes, ParameterGroups can also have the ability to add multiple collections of Parameters,